lloydtao/react-template.github.io/README.md

 This is real simple:

-- The `master` branch contains a Vue project.
+- The `master` branch contains a React project.
-- The `build` branch will contain the compiled Vue application.
+- The `build` branch will contain the compiled React application.
 - When you push to `master`, a GitHub Action compiles the updated project into `build`.

 ### Development